José Irisarri

-José Miguel Irisarri y Gamio (born 1895 - 1968) was a Cuban lawyer and a member of the Pentarchy of 1933.
+José Miguel Irisarri y Gamio (31 August 1895 – 1968) was a Cuban politician and lawyer who served as Minister of Public Works and Agriculture in the Pentarchy of 1933, which ruled Cuba from 5 to 10 September.
+He later served as Minister of Finance from 18 July 1942 to 1943 under Fulgencio Batista and from 10 October 1944 to 10 October 1948 under Ramón Grau.
+Irisarri was a member of the Partido Auténtico.

-Biography

-Early life
+Early life and career

-José Miguel Irisarri y Gamio was born in Abreus, Santa Clara Province (now Cienfuegos Province), Spanish Cuba, on August 31, 1895.
+José Miguel Irisarri y Gamio was born in Abreus, Santa Clara Province (now Cienfuegos Province), Spanish Cuba, on 31 August 1895.
 He completed his early studies in Spain.

 From 1923 to 1924, he participated in the Veterans' And Patriots' Movement led by Carlos García Vélez in opposition to the Alfredo Zayas y Alfonso administration.

-He was educated as a lawyer.
-On January 17, 1930, he participated in a debate at the Havana Bar Association.
+Educated as a lawyer, Irisarri participated in a debate at the Havana Bar Association on 17 January 1930.

-Politics

 Irisarri was an early member of the Directorio Estudiantil Universitario (Directorate of University Students) established at the University of Havana.
 For rejecting the presidency of a Gerardo Machado electoral district, he was imprisoned for two years in Castillo del Príncipe on the Isle of Pines.
 He went into exile in May 1931 and returned to Cuba amid the Carlos Manuel de Céspedes y Quesada presidency.

 During this period, Sumner Welles reported that Irisarri was a law partner of Cuban President Mario García Menocal's son-in-law, Eugenio Sardina.